The Top 5 Misconceptions of Weight Lifting

+1. Weight lifting is for men.
 The idea that the weight room is only for men is simply outdated.
 Statistics show that more and more women are adding weight training to their fitness routine.
 Why?
-Because they are realizing all the great health and fitness benefits that come with it!
-Regular strength training enables the ability to build lean muscle mass, which in turn promotes increased caloric burn, enhances body composition, improves balance, coordination and even posture - all of which are especially important as we age!
+Because they're realizing all the great benefits!
+Regular strength training helps you build muscle, burn fat, sculpt and shape your body.
+And if that's not enough, it's a key component of supporting healthy balance, coordination and posture too, which all translates to less risk of injury.

+2. You're going to "bulk up."
 Statistically speaking, women are just not physiologically made to build muscle mass like men.
-In general, women have 15 to 20 times lower testosterone levels than men, therefore the chance that a woman will become "bulky" just by adding weights to her fitness routine is highly unlikely.
-Instead, adding weight empowers a woman's ability to create feminine curves and a overall toned physique.
-Bottom line, if a women's goal is to "bulk up" they will need to train specifically for it, often utilizing some form of supplementation in order to achieve it.
+In general, women have 15 to 20 times lower testosterone levels than men, therefore the chance of you getting "bulky" simply by adding weights to your fitness routine is highly unlikely.
+Instead, adding weight empowers your ability to create definition and an overall toned physique.
+Bottom line, if your goal is to "bulk up" you're looking at a specific style of training plan accompanied by a special diet and supplements to make it happen.

-Endless hours spent on the treadmill, stair master or elliptical may be great for heart health but it won't whittle the middle.
-Many women think they need to invest in hours of cardio in order to drop unwanted pounds before ever considering adding weights to their routine.
-But in fact, strength training builds muscle - and muscle burns more calories!
-Studies show that women who regularly engage in strength training activity will burn nearly 50% more calories than their cardio queen counterparts.
-That translates to about an extra 100 calories expended per day - even when the body is at rest!
+3. Cardio burns more calories than strength training.
+Endless hours spent on the treadmill, stair master or elliptical may be good for heart health, but it won't help you drop pounds.
+Many women think they need to invest in hours of cardio in order to shed fat before they add weights to their routine.
+But in fact, strength training will help you achieve your weight loss goal faster (when combined with balanced eating) by building muscle, and the more muscle you have the more calories you burn, all day long, even at rest!
+Studies show that women who regularly do some kind of strength training activity will burn nearly 50% more calories than their cardio queen counterparts.
+Wowzers!

-Unlike endless hours of cardio several days a week, strength training sessions can make a big difference in half the time.
-The American Heart Association recommends adults engage in strength training at least 2 times per week.
-Don't have an hour to devote to the weights?
-Even just 10minutes a day have been shown to result in improved health and fitness!
-Not sure where to start?
-Set a goal to exercise each muscle group at least two times per week, incorporating 1-2 rest days between workouts to reduce risk of injury.
-When training a muscle group strive to complete 8 to 12 repetitions of the exercise, working muscles to their fatigue.
-If you are new to strength training, recruiting a personal trainer to help create a plan and ensure its safe and effective implementation are recommended.
+5. It takes a lot of time.
+Unlike endless hours of cardio several days a week, you reap the benefits of strength training workouts in half the time.
+Did you know that The American Heart Association recommends adults engage in some form of strength training activity at least 2 times per week.
+And you don't need an hour to make a meaningful workout happen.
+In just 15-30 minutes a day, you can build strong muscles and reap all the great benefits.
+Start by setting a goal to exercise each muscle group at least two times per week, with 1 to 2 rest days between your workouts.
+Aim to complete 8 to 12 repetitions of each exercise, working muscles to fatigue (where that last rep feels like it's the last one you can do maintaining proper form).
+If you're a beginner, enlisting a personal trainer (virtual or in person) to help you create a balanced training plan and ensure proper form are recommended.

-Inactive adults experience an average loss of 3 - 8 percent muscle mass per decade as they age.
+Inactive adults experience an average loss of 3 - 8% muscle mass per decade as they age.

-Resistance training has been shown to increase resting metabolism an average of 7 percent.
+Resistance training has been shown to increase resting metabolism an average of 7%.

-Regular strength training helps to reduce body fat, build muscle mass and burn calories more efficiently,
+Regular strength training helps reduce body fat, build muscle and increase caloric burn.

 Engaging in regular strength training is a key component to supporting a healthy weight.

-Strength training has the ability to preserve and enhance muscle mass as well as bone mass - regardless of your age!
+Strength training has the ability to preserve, build and enhance muscle mass as well as bone mass... regardless of your age!

-Bottom line: weight lifting is a part of a well-balanced health and fitness routine.
-Adding strength training to your fitness routine can offer a wide variety of benefits, from maintaining muscle mass to enhancing caloric burn and supporting a healthy waistline.
-It's time to bust through the myths and embrace the dumbbells!
+Bottom line - strength training is a part of a well-balanced lifestyle.
+And adding strength building exercises to your fitness routine carries a wide variety of benefits, from maintaining and building muscle, to enhancing caloric burn and supporting a healthy waistline.
+It's time to bust through the myths and grab a set of dumbbells!